CSCfi/Kielipankki-utilities/docs/howto_metadata_record.md

 For a tool, choose the following profile:

     profile: clarin.eu:cr1:p_1360931019836  - resourceInfo / 1.1

+For a lexical conceptual resource, choose the following profile:

+    profile: clarin.eu:cr1:p_1355150532312  - resourceInfo / 1.1

 Add the identifier for this record, which results from the PID, in the form `lb-yyyymmddxx` (lb stands for language bank), e.g. lb-2025013021.